behavure/behavure-docs/src/content/docs/edge_iq/product_integrations/08-gcs.md

 ## GCS

-Edge IQ supports reading from and writing to Google Cloud Storage (GCS)
+Edge IQ supports reading from and writing to Google Cloud Storage (GCS).
+By leveraging Edge IQ's secure connectors, schema-less enrichment, and real-time streaming, your team gains comprehensive visibility—seamlessly integrating with GCS for efficient data storage, retrieval, and analysis while maintaining optimal performance and scalability.

 ### Configure Edge IQ to read data from GCS